sorgerlab/indra/CONTRIBUTING.md

 The most important stylistic requirements are:
 - use 4 spaces for indentation instead of tabs
 - wrap lines to max 80 characters
-- name variables all lowercase and underscore as a separator (e.g. `some_variable`)
+- name variables and functions all lowercase with underscore as a separator (e.g. `some_variable`)
 - name classes with starting letters capitalized and no separator (e.g. `SomeClass`)